Best of Tuscany Bike Tour

 Day 7: Siena and Florence (rest day)

 Day 8: FlorenceAll distances are approximate.
-Due to circumstances beyond control, weather conditions or provisions issued by local authorities, the itinerary may be subject to some changes before and/or during your holiday.
-For example, along the way you may find temporary deviations/detours caused by roadwork, In this case, please follow the directions posted on site.
+Due to circumstances beyond control, such as weather conditions or provisions issued by local authorities, the itinerary may be subject to some changes before and/or during your holiday.
+For example, along the way, you may find temporary deviations/detours caused by roadwork.

 Day 1: Arrival in Lucca, 2.5 mi. or more (4 km or more)